micawarita/DSTI_AWSCLASS/Instance_with_Rserver.md

 useradd mwarita1
 echo mwarita1:pwformwarita | chpasswd
 ```
+### 4. Stay in Configure Instance Details page and
+-	Change “IAM Role” from default to “EMR_EC2_DefaultRole”
+-	Leave other settings as default

+### 5. Leave Configure Instance Details page and
-### 6. Click “Next:Add strage”  and keep the default setting.
+- Click “Next:Add strage”  and keep the default setting.
-### 7. Click “Next:Add Tags” and add nothing.
+- Click “Next:Add Tags” and add nothing.
-### 8. Click”Next: Security Group”
+- Click”Next: Security Group”

-### 9. In “Configuring the security group” page, check “create new security group” and set them like below.
+### 6. In “Configuring the security group” page, check “create new security group” and set them like below.

 It seems
 -Choosing type “SSH” for the default proposed Port Range 22
 -Adding new type “Custom TCP” and putting 8787 for Port Range is critical matter.